History of Azerbaijan: Mongols and Ilkhanate rule

 The Mongol invasions and conquests of Azerbaijan took place during the 13th and 14th centuries and involved large-scale raids.
 The Mongol invasion of the Middle East and the Caucasus impacted Azerbaijan and most of its neighbors.
 Invasions resulted in the incorporation of the territories of Azerbaijan into the newly established Hulagu state with the capital of Maragha in 1256 and lasted until 1357.

-During the first invasion of Azerbaijan by the Mongols in 1220-1223, cities such as Zanjan, Qazvin, Maragha, Ardebil, Bailagan, Barda, Ganja, which were the territory of the Atabegs of Azerbaijan, were destroyed.
+During the first invasion of Azerbaijan by the Mongols in 1220–1223, cities such as Zanjan, Qazvin, Maragha, Ardebil, Bailagan, Barda, Ganja, which were the territory of the Atabegs of Azerbaijan, were destroyed.

 The Mongol forces approached Tabriz and got a ransom from the city in 1221.
 After destroying the city of Maragha, they attacked Diyarbakir and Ardabil and then again returned to Azerbaijan.
 Thus, the Mongols marched to the north, plundering Shirvanen route.
 In addition, Beylagan was plundered in the spring of 1221.
-This took them through the Caucasus into Alania and the South Russian steppes where the Mongols routed the Rus’-Kipchak armies at the Battle of the Kalka River (1223).
+This took them through the Caucasus into Alania and the South Russian steppes where the Mongols routed the Rus'-Kipchak armies at the Battle of the Kalka River (1223).

 The second invasion of the Mongolians to Azerbaijan is connected with the name of Chormagan Noyon- a military commander of Genghis Khan in the 1230s.
-This march was organized by the order of the great Khan Ögedei against Jalâl ad-Dîn Khwârazmshâh, who was ruling these areas after putting an end to Atabek’s power in Azerbaijanin 1225. Ögedei Khan sent 30,000 men under the command of Chormagan and the Khwarazmians were swept away by the new Mongol army.
+This march was organized by the order of the great Khan Ögedei against Jalal al-Din Mangburni, who was ruling these areas after putting an end to Atabek's power in Azerbaijanin 1225. Ögedei Khan sent 30,000 men under the command of Chormagan and the Khwarazmians were swept away by the new Mongol army.
 In 1231, the Mongols occupied most of Azerbaijan Four years later, they destroyed cities of Ganja, Shamkir, Tovuz, and Şabran on their way to Kievan Rus'.
 By 1236, Transcaucasia was in the hands of Ögedei Khan.

 The third invasion of territories of Azerbaijan by Mongolians is associated with the name of Hulagu khan.
 After his brother Möngke's accession as Great Khan in 1251.
 The state established in the areas of modern Iran, Azerbaijan, Turkey, and parts of modern Iraq, Syria, Armenia, Georgia, Afghanistan, Turkmenistan, Pakistan, was an attempt to repair of the damage of the previous Mongol invasions.

 Thus, the territories of Azerbaijan became a battleground between the Golden Horde and the Hulagu states.

-After the death of Abu Sa’id, the Chobanids dynasty ruled over Azerbaijan, Arrān, and parts of Asia Minor, Mesopotamia, and west central Persia from 1335 to 1357, until the death of Malek Ashraf.
+After the death of Abu Sa'id, the Chobanids dynasty ruled over Azerbaijan, Arrān, and parts of Asia Minor, Mesopotamia, and west central Persia from 1335 to 1357, until the death of Malek Ashraf.

-In 1364 Shaykh Uways Jalayir campaigned against the Shirvan Shah Kai-Ka’us, but a revolt begun by the governor of Baghdad, Khwaja Mirjan, forced him to return to reassert his authority.
+In 1364 Shaykh Uways Jalayir campaigned against the Shirvan Shah Kai-Ka'us, but a revolt begun by the governor of Baghdad, Khwaja Mirjan, forced him to return to reassert his authority.
 In 1366 Shaykh Uways Jalayir marched against the Kara Koyunlu, defeating their leader, Bairam Khwaja, at the battle of Mush.
 Later, he defeated the Shirvan Shah.
 Then, he was succeeded by his son Shaikh Hasan Jalayir.